2qx/awesome-bitcoin-cash/README.md

 ### More decentralized

+- [BCH Bull](https://bchbull.com/) [[app]](https://app.bchbull.com/) - web application that allows users, "Bulls", to take long positions with leverage on Bitcoin Cash against a number of other fiat and crypto assets using the Anyhedge protocol.
 - [Local Cryptos](https://localcryptos.com/) - Peer-to-peer marketplace with non-custodial escrow which supports Bitcoin Cash.
 - [AtmoicDex](https://atomicdex.io/) - Decentralized exchange with desktop clients supporting BCH and many UTXO coins, ETH, ERC-20 tokens